Provide funding to support Salmon Recovery Funding Board projects intended to improve Chinook and forage fish.

 - The Legislature gave the Washington Department of Fish and Wildlife funding for Payments in Lieu of Taxes, which compensates counties for the loss of local property taxes on lands the department bought to protect critical wildlife habitat and outdoor recreation opportunities.

-- Funding was increased for salmon habitat restoration.
-It is important to note that only 20 percent of salmon recovery is being funded and the State is not keeping pace with the need.
+- Increased funding for salmon habitat restoration.
+Currently, only 20 percent of salmon recovery is being funded.
+The State is not keeping pace with the need.
+See the list of salmon recovery projects planned in the state.

 The Recreation and Conservation Office’s analysis of 10 years of project data shows that more than 80 percent of projects funded in the Puget Sound Acquisition and Restoration, Salmon Recovery, and Estuary and Salmon Restoration Program benefit Chinook salmon, the most important prey for Southern Residents.

-- The Conservation Commission received $10 million to work with landowners on improving riparian buffers on private land.
+- The Conservation Commission received funding to work with landowners on improving riparian buffers on private land.
 Riparian areas are the important vegetated area alongside streams that are critical to keeping streams from getting too hot for salmon and provide habitat for the food that salmon eat.

 - The Washington Department of Fish and Wildlife received funding to complete an analysis of fish barriers in rivers supporting priority Chinook stocks.
 The report identifies barriers and streams that may have the greatest benefit to Chinook eaten by Southern Residents, listed salmon populations, and fisheries.

-- The Washington State Department of Ecology was authorized to pass through $8 million ($4.8 to Puget Sound) in federal Coastal Wetland Funds to enhance coastal habitat, with benefits to salmon.
+- The Washington State Department of Ecology was authorized to pass through $6 million in federal Coastal Wetland Funds to enhance coastal habitat, with benefits to salmon.

-- The Washington State Department of Ecology received $40 million in 2019 and again in 2021 to restore and enhance stream flows to support healthy and sustainable salmon populations.
+- The Washington State Department of Ecology received $40 million in 2019, 2021, and 2023 to restore and enhance stream flows to support healthy and sustainable salmon populations.

 - The Washington State Department of Natural Resources received $5.8 million to enhance the Snohomish River watershed by planting trees, planting riverbank buffers, and removing creosote pilings in this high-priority Chinook watershed.